atamang62/BasicArduino/README.md

 ```
 */

-//Button-Activated LED / Asish Tamang
+//Asish Tamang
 //December 1 2020
-//this code should allow me to press a button which turns on the led and off when I let go.
+//Button-Activated LED: this code should allow me to press a button which turns on the led and off when I let go.

 int ledPin = 2;
 int buttonPin = 12;